edlobo/W3_CourseProject/Codebook.md

 On the other hand, there is a second Data Set called DF_TRAIN which contains the whole information for Training experiment

-In order to get the tidy data the following steps were performed
+In order to get the tidy data the following steps were performed:
    - First merge DF_TRAIN and DF_TEST to get a complete compilation of both experiments
    - Merging of above data set result in DF_BOTH dataframe
    - Cleaning on names was done by removing invalid characters like "()" in the variable names.
    - Variable called FeatureNames stores valid names
    - tolower() function was used to force all variable names lowercase
    - Besides, duplicated variables were removed in order to get a valid columns when renaming.
    - Some other variables were fixed a double word

-        [1] "fbodybodyaccjerkmag-mean"      "fbodybodyaccjerkmag-meanfreq"  "fbodybodygyromag-mean"         "fbodybodygyromag-meanfreq"
+        "fbodybodyaccjerkmag-mean""      "fbodybodyaccjerkmag-meanfreq"  "fbodybodygyromag-mean"         "fbodybodygyromag-meanfreq"
-        [5] "fbodybodygyrojerkmag-mean"     "fbodybodygyrojerkmag-meanfreq" "fbodybodyaccjerkmag-std"       "fbodybodygyromag-std"
+        "fbodybodygyrojerkmag-mean"     "fbodybodygyrojerkmag-meanfreq" "fbodybodyaccjerkmag-std"       "fbodybodygyromag-std"
-        [9] "fbodybodygyrojerkmag-std"
+        "fbodybodygyrojerkmag-std"

    - Above steps were finishing with creation of a polished DF_BOTH data frame
    - Activity code was also renamed with actual test labels, forming the DF_FINAL data frame

                 # 1 WALKING
                 # 2 WALKING_UPSTAIRS